CherryRina/Scripts-For-Radware/README.md

 1) Created two playbook files for the deployment tasks.
 2) Ran Ansible with the inventory and playbooks.
 3) Connected to the remote computer via SSH.
-4) Created a bash script named `run-mr.sh` to run them one bu one.
+4) Created a bash script named `run-mr.sh` to run them one by one.
 ### How To Run
 - Run bash script named `run-me.sh` from shell
 - The script executes both of Ansible playbooks